WE NEED FOSTERS

 Daily, we are forced to turn away a huge number of great dogs from high-kill shelters, because we don't have enough foster homes to accommodate them.
 Many of the dogs would be highly adoptable and would probably be placed quickly, but without the foster openings, we must turn them away.

 Please consider fostering, even if only for one time.
 Maybe you could only do it for a few nights.
-If you have friends that are thinking about getting a dog, fostering would be a good first step for them.
+If you have friends who are thinking about getting a dog, fostering would be a good first step for them.
 If you know people who love dogs but travel too much or don't want to make a long-term commitment, fostering might be a very satisfying alternative.

 So many dogs are in jeopardy right now because people are losing their jobs and their homes.
 Please consider fostering, and please help us to come up with ideas for getting new foster homes.

 Our foster homes are an essential entity of our rescue.
 Without foster homes, we can not operate.
 If you are interested in a lab or lab mix this is a perfect way to find out if you are ready.
 We do have some requirements and an application process.
-As we need and value you in order for this rescue to run, we will work with your needs, as well as the needs of your family, to make the transition of fostering a dog easy and smooth.
+As we need and value you for this rescue to run, we will work with your needs, as well as the needs of your family, to make the transition of fostering a dog easy and smooth.
 We will also work with your time frames and do as much of the leg work as you need us to do.
 Please select the links below to see the requirements and fill out an application.
 The requirements are a guideline and our perfect foster would look like this, however, our lives are hectic and these dogs need to be saved so we are completely understanding and WILL WORK WITH YOU!
 Keep this in mind while reading.

 What types of animals need foster care?